zqx1392/hello-world/README.md

 SOUL WILL NOT REST EASY FOR ME.
+- ADAM
 - AMAYUI : KILL THEM ALL
 - AKUMA : DUE TO ALTERNATIVE SOURCE, PICKLE IT
-- CHAOS : NEXT FATE.
-(Hoshiori, Adam, Chaos)
+- CHAOS : DOWNLOAD

 For now.
 - do reserve plane.